Constantiner/resolve-node-configs-hierarchy/README.md

 * `.env` - The Original®
 * `.env.development`, `.env.test`, `.env.production` - Environment-specific settings.
 * `.env.local` - Local overrides.
-This file is loaded for all environments except test.
+This file is loaded for all environments except test (you can include it with flag as the second parameter).
-* `.env.development.local`, `.env.test.local`, `.env.production.local` - Local overrides of environment-specific settings.
+* `.env.development.local`, `.env.test.local` (for `test` environment you can include it with flag as the second parameter), `.env.production.local` - Local overrides of environment-specific settings.

 It uses `process.env.NODE_ENV` for setting environment.

-For test environment it will not list `.env.local` from this list since normally you expect tests to produce the same results for everyone.
+For test environment it will not list `.env.local` and `.env.test.local` from this list by default since normally you expect tests to produce the same results for everyone.
+You can include them by passing the second parameter with `true` value.

 It may use any relative path as the base path even with extension.